 - Cream cheese frosting

-Or if you want to you can just leave these plain, but there’s nothing like a moist pumpkin muffin with chocolate chips!
+Or if you want to you can just leave them plain, but there’s nothing like a moist pumpkin muffin with chocolate chips!

 How to store Pumpkin Muffins

-You can store pumpkin muffins by placing them in an airtight container, covering them with plastic wrap or foil, or you can store them in a zippy bag.
+You can store pumpkin muffins by placing them in an airtight container, covering them with plastic wrap or foil, or you can store them in a food-safe resealable bag.
 They should keep for 2-3 days.